satyajitlion/GravLensing/Notes/The Math Behind Neural Networks and Keras.md

 This is problem is related to another problem with gradient descent: **the local optimum**.
 This is what happens if the ball comes to a stop in a valley on top of the mountain, rather than getting all the way to the lowest point.

 For example if you have an image recognition algorithm, it corresponds to a "model" (meaning: a bunch of numbers that are used to recognize things in images) which gives you the most accurate image recognition.

+#### Dying ReLU problem and its solutions

+The dying ReLU problem is when ReLU activated neurons become inactive and only output 0 for any input.
+This happens as the [depth approaches infinity](https://arxiv.org/pdf/1903.06733).

+#### Other Activation Functions

+#### Regularization

 ***
 ### Tags: #NeuralNetworks #Keras